msimecek/Azure-Gaming-Workshop/3-Data/Data.md

 ## DocumentDB

 Azure DocumentDB is a highly scalable, globally-distributed NoSQL database service.
 It works with JSON documents and offers SQL-like query language.

+Because our time in this workshop is limited, we will not go through it here.
+If you're interested, try the [NoSQL tutorial](https://docs.microsoft.com/en-us/azure/documentdb/documentdb-get-started) on Azure website.